 After they’re flipped over, the rest of the cooking is not long as the initial side.
 And, depending on each burger’s thickness, you’ll determine when they’re ready based on your usual method of checking, like a temperature probe or cutting into one.
 If they’re somewhat thin or standard thickness, they won’t take long at all after flipping them over.

-Frozen Burgers On Grill Time
+Frozen Burgers On The Grill Time

-There are differences among types of grills and frozen burgers on grill time before turning them over to cook the other side.
+There are differences among types of grills and frozen burgers on the grill time before turning them over to cook the other side.
 As indicated earlier, you’ll want that particular look of the browned edges, recognizing the burger appears nearly completely thawed, and the juices showing on top.
 For regular sized homemade burger patties that are 80/20 beef mixture, about 1/4 pound, and about 3-1/2 inches in diameter, they will take about 4-6 minutes on one side when using indirect heat on a charcoal grill.
 However, if they’re mostly thawed out, they might take about 3-5 minutes on one side.

-Tips For Grilling Frozen Burgers
+Tips For Grilling Frozen Burgers on the Grill

-Tips on How To Flip A Frozen Burger on Grill
+Tip: How To Flip A Frozen Burger on Grill

 Technically, the burger won’t be so frozen when it’s time to flip it over to cook the other side but it might be partially frozen still.
 Either way, you’ll still want to ensure you don’t turn it over too soon and just as importantly, too late.
 Read the earlier cooking section on when to visually know when to turn over a burger.
 The significance is that it’s important to know that it will probably be stuck on the grill and it’s easy to tear up the burger.
 So, use your spatula initially to prep it and don’t be thinking of turning it over during these steps.